Prasannapandhare/credit-card-worthiness-app/README.md

 [![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/colored.png)]()
 ### ➤ Result Pages
 #### 🧪 Credit Worthiness Prediction Demo
-For demonstration purposes, you can use the following inputs to predict credit worthiness.
-These inputs are taken directly from the top two rows of our dataset.
+For demonstration purposes, you can use the following inputs to predict credit worthiness.These inputs illustrate different scenarios of credit worthiness.
+Use these examples to test the prediction model and see how it evaluates the credit status based on the given data.
+> [!NOTE]
+> <sub>These inputs are taken directly from the top two rows of our dataset.</sub>
 ##### Example Inputs
 ###### Good Credit
 - Checking account status: A11